amanhooda98/AWS_Data_Analytics_Pipeline/readme.md

 ## Description

 ### Objective
-This project aims to simulate batch data processing activities for a retail chain where raw data produced by all the stores received in csv format goes through the cloud data pipeline to finally provide business insights on a Looker Studio Dashboard.
+This project simulates converting raw data from the producer, transforming it for an analytics use case and storing it on a data warehouse, from where it can be easily accessed by several teams to make analytical decisions

 ### Dataset

-The dataset is sourced from Kaggle https://www.kaggle.com/datasets/berkayalan/retail-sales-data, Contains data from a Turkish retail chain for years 2017 to 2019 consisting of 200 million records.
+The dataset is sourced from NYC taxi website https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page,
+Contains data for January 2022 and January 2023, about 5 million records

 ### Architecture
 ![Alt text](Images/architecture.png)